 - Salt and pepper to taste

-- 400 g vegan gnocchi make sure they are egg-free
+- 800 g vegan gnocchi* (Make sure they are egg-free; for a gluten-free dish, buy a gluten-free variety)

 - 1 teaspoon sweetener of choice